-The output files are named: PF\${CNMEXP}\${CFPDOM}+nnnn, where: OrangeBall is a prefix is the so-called "name of the experiment" (value: CNMEXP(1:4))
+\$CNMEXP is the so-called "name of the experiment" (value: CNMEXP(1:4))

-is the name of the output (sub-)domain (CFPDOM)
+\$CFPDOM is the name of the output (sub-)domain (CFPDOM)

-is the time stamp.
+nnnn is the time stamp.

 Example: if you ask for post-processing at time 0, with CNMEXP='FPOS' and CFPDOM'ANYWHERE', then the output file will be named: PFFULLANYWHERE+0000.